-For performance evaluation, we considered the following classes of examples:
+For the user-land and in-kernel system performance evaluations, we considered the following common classes of examples:

-- Utility programs.
+- -Utility programs.
 In this category, we studied ghostview and tar utilities.
-Specifically, we performed ghostview on a 31M file, with no file modification operations; and tar to generate a tarball from a 26M directory, and the only modification operations involved was the creation of this archive.
-From Figure 2, we can see a 3-12% overhead incurred for such applications during isolation phase, and a negligible commit time overhead. - Servers.
-We measured the performance overhead on the Apache web server using WebStone [35], a standard web server benchmark.
+Specifically, we ran ghostview on a 31M file, with no file modification operations; and tar to generate a tarball from a 26M directory, and the only modification operations involved was the creation of this archive.
+From Figure 5, we can see a 3-12 percent overhead incurred for such applications for in-kernel implementation, while higher overhead (30-80 percent) for userland implementation from Figure 4. - -Servers.
+We measured the performance overhead for the two implementations on the Apache Web server using WebStone [Webstone], a standard Web server benchmark.
 We used version 2.5 of this benchmark, and ran it on a separate computer that is connected to the server through a 100Mbps network.
-We ran the benchmark with two, sixteen and thirty clients.
-In the experiments, the clients were simulated to access the web server concurrently.
+We ran the benchmark with two, 16 and 30 clients.
+In the experiments, the clients were simulated to access the Web server concurrently.
 They randomly fetch html files whose size is from 500 bytes to 5M.
 The benchmark was run for a duration of 30 minutes, and the results were averaged across ten such runs.
-The results are shown in Figure 2. - File system benchmarks.
-We used Postmark [9] and Am-Utils [18] benchmarks to get the benchmark data for IFS.
-Postmark is a file system benchmark to measure the performance for file system used by Internet applications, such as email.
+The results are shown in Figure 4 and Figure 5 for two implementations.
+On average, in-kernel implementation incurred a two percent degradation and the degradation for user-land implementation is around 40 percent. - -File system benchmarks.
+We used Postmark [Katcher 1997] and Am-Utils [Pendry et al.] benchmarks to get the benchmark data for IFS.
+Postmark is a file system benchmark to measure the performance for file system used by Internet applications, such as e-mail.
 In this experiment, we configured Postmark to create 500 files in a file pool, with file sizes ranging from 500 bytes to 500KB.
-A total of over 5000 file system operations were performed.
-In total, 1515 files were created, 1010 files read, 990 file written, and 1515 files deleted.
-The tests were repeated ten times.
-The results are as depicted in figure 2.
-Overall, a 18% performance degradation is observed, and commit overhead is near zero.
-Am-Utils is a CPU-intensive benchmark result by building the Am-Utils package, which contains 7.6M lines of C code and scripts.
-The building process creates 152 files and 19 directories, as well as 6 rename and 8 setattr operations.
-We ran this experiment in both original file system and IFS.
-The results, shown in Figure 2, indicate a low isolation overhead of under 2% and a negligible commit overhead.
+A total of 2,000 file system operations were performed.
+In total, 1,515 files were created, 1,010 files read, 990 file written, and 1,515 files deleted.
+The tests were repeated 10 times.
+Overall, an 18 percent